Last Updated 6/23/2020

 Although data breach notification laws in many states require entities to notify consumers if their data has been access or stolen, it's not always clear if ransomware attacks are subject to the same disclosure rules.
 This means many ransomware attacks go unreported.

-Many cyber insurance policies cover ransomware.
+Status: Many cyber insurance policies cover ransomware.
 Some other business policies, like business interruption or extortion policies, may also cover losses related to a ransomware event.
 Individuals or organizations with lenient cyber security practices are often considered softer targets than, for example, banks whose digital infrastructure and encryption tend to be more sophisticated and secure.
 Therefore, having strong data backup and security protocols can be a deterrent to this type of cybercrime.

 The U.S. Department of Health & Human Services issued a factsheet on ransomware for the Health Insurance Portability and Accountability Act (HIPAA).
 Both the Federal Trade Commission and the Department of Homeland Security have also released guidance for consumers and businesses on best practices to avoid ransomware attacks.